Standard Conjectures and Height Pairings: Local cycles

 \subsubsection{Algebraic cycles}

-For $Y=X, X_\eta, Y_s$, we have Chow homology groups $\Ch_*(Y)$ with rational coefficients defined as the quotients of formal groups of integral subschemes modulo rational equivalence, and Chow cohomology groups $\Ch^*(Y):=\Ch^*(Y\overset{id}\lra Y)$ defined as bivariant operations on Chow homology groups on $Y$-schemes as in Fulton \cite[Definition~17.3]{Fu}.
+For $Y=X, X_\eta, X_s$, there are the Chow homology groups $\Ch_*(Y)$ with rational coefficients defined as the quotients of the free groups of integral subschemes modulo rational equivalence, and the Chow cohomology groups $\Ch^*(Y):=\Ch^*(Y\overset{id}\lra Y)$ defined as bivariant operations on the Chow homology groups on $Y$-schemes as in Fulton \cite[Definition 17.3]{Fu}.
 Then $\Ch^*(Y)$ has a commutative ring structure which acts on $\Ch_*(Y)$ by cap product: